-As a Life Cycle Management Command (LCMC), AMCOM is dedicated to materiel readiness by integrating its capabilities into the sustainment and acquisition processes to support the product life cycle management efforts of over 20 aviation and missile program managers.
-AMCOM partners with program managers, program executive offices, U.S. Army Futures Command subordinate cross functional teams, U.S. Army Contracting Command-Redstone and Defense Logistics Agency to ensure sustainment support is optimized and operationally effective for the warfighter.
+As a life cycle management command, AMCOM is dedicated to materiel readiness by integrating its capabilities into the sustainment and acquisition processes to support the product life cycle management efforts of more than 20 aviation and missile program managers.
+AMCOM partners with program managers, Program Executive Offices, U.S. Army Futures Command subordinate cross functional teams, Army Contracting Command-Redstone and the Defense Logistics Agency to ensure sustainment support is optimized and operationally effective for the warfighter.

-AMCOM's vision is "mission first, people always" - enabling synchronized aviation, missile and calibration materiel enterprises, providing unmatched capability for the Army and the nation.
+AMCOM's vision is "Mission First, People Always" - enabling synchronized aviation, missile and calibration materiel enterprises, providing unmatched capability for the Army and the nation.
 The command's 7,800 Soldiers and Army Civilians, as well as nearly 8,000 contract employees, perform a wide variety of missions in support of the nation's aviation and missile warfighters.
-With its expansive reach of logisticians, calibration technicians and expert maintenance personnel, AMCOM has a presence in 59 different locations across the continental U.S., as well as 25 locations overseas.
+With its expansive reach of logisticians, calibration technicians and expert maintenance personnel, AMCOM has a presence in 59 different locations across the CONUS, as well as 25 locations overseas.